-Canoe from the Cameron River Ramparts to Yellowknife – one of the most accessible NWT canoeing adventures in Canada
+Canoe the Cameron River Ramparts to Yellowknife – an accessible NWT canoeing adventures in Canada

 If you’re not interested in the possibility of big winds and waves, then you can finish the trip at Powder Point on Prelude Lake.
-Highlights of this paddle include a side trip to Hidden Lake Territorial Park, fabulous swimming, Cameron Falls, the ramparts, Hidden Lake Territorial Park, beautiful campsites and lots of bird life.
+Highlights of this paddle include a side trip to Hidden Lake Territorial Park, fabulous swimming, Cameron Falls, the ramparts, beautiful campsites and lots of bird life.